 Neighbourhood Support (NS) for you, is all about knowing who your neighbours are & being there for them in times of need as they would be for you.
 It is about knowing how to contact each other should you need help or advice.
 NS strengthens community spirit, minimises crime, enables people to share information, ideas & insights & helps us support each other in times of need.
 NS aims to make our homes, streets, neighbourhoods & communities a safer & more caring places in which to live.
 A Neighbourhood Support Group will:

-People can join as an individual household or they can start a NS Street Group.
-Being a Street Coordinator you get familiar with your neighbours & help keep your street safe as a team.
+People can join as an individual household or they can start an NS street group.
+Being a street coordinator you get familiar with your neighbours and help keep your street safe as a team.